 Responsibilities:

-The Parties to this agreement Attachment 3are responsible for:
+The Parties to this agreement have jurisdictional and/or fire protection authority for lands in Alaska (refer to Attachment 3) and are responsible for:

 Facilitating wildland fire management activities.

 Protecting the public, firefighters, and identified sites from wildfire.

 Providing opportunities to accomplish fire-related land-use and resource management objectives in a cost-efficient manner that is consistent with the policies of the United States Department of the Interior (DOI), the United States Department of Agriculture (USDA) and the Alaska DNR.